-When starting the business back in 2013 I didn't anticipate how many at home, farm, cabin weddings would run into power issues.
+When starting the business I didn't anticipate how many at home, farm, cabin weddings would run into power issues.
 Usually they would arise as the worst time when all the guests are there and something important was happening in the barn or tent.

 It all starts soon after the couple become engaged.
 The family property is one of the top choices, with all the memories and unique features.
 The time of year and weather is talked about and how many guests.
 Decoration ideas, shelter, fun lighting a dance over there, dinner served there oh is going to be great!

 What if a voice from the heavens said "You may not have enough power" talk to Ty's.
 That may be an over exaggeration but honestly once the day arrives and everything planned needs to work power tends to be one of those oh no moments as the family scrambles to find more plugs on separate breakers.